cloudify-cosmo/getcloudify.org/guide/3.1/plugin-cloudstack.md

 ## cloudify.cloudstack.floating_ip_connected_to_network

-**Description:** A relationship connecting a floating IP with a network.
+**Description:** A relationship connecting a floating IP to a network.

 **Mapped Operations:**